alblib/ComplexAccelerate/Sources/ComplexAccelerate/ComplexAccelerate.docc/Extensions/Vector/Vector-DSPComplex.md

 ## Overview

-This specialization provides convenient Swift-styled parallel computations on complex numbers, which is defined in `Accelerate.vDSP_z...`.
+This specialization of ``Vector`` on `DSPComplex` provides convenient Swift-styled wrapping of parallel computations or their combinations on complex numbers, which is defined in `Accelerate.vDSP_z...` and `vForce....` .
-As parallel mathematical functions on complex array is not defined by system, we defined such functions using `vForce` functions.

 ## Topics